-Display IP Address in Prompt
+Displaying IP in Prompt

+First, I would like to add an IP address in the shell prompt.
 Adding IP address in your prompt would be really helpful as it lets you copy the IP faster for reverse shell.
 To do so, we’ll need to modify the .zshrc

 file.